tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 >!The `/` in the `image/` cannot be omitted. `/` indicates that `image` is a default directory instead of a file name.

 ### Method 2: Map the domain name to the CLB instance through DNSPod
-1. Go to the Tencent Cloud Domain Service page for domain name query and registration. `example.com` is used as the sample domain name here.
+1. Go to the [Tencent Cloud DNSPod](https://dnspod.cloud.tencent.com) to query and register a domain name. `example.com` is used as an example.
 2. Log in to the [DNSPod console](https://console.cloud.tencent.com/cns), click **Domain Name Resolution List** on the left sidebar, and click **Resolve** on the right of a domain name.
 3. Open the **Record Management** tab, click **Add Records** to add an A record for the domain name with the following parameters:
   - Host: The prefix of the domain name.
 Here takes resolving all prefixes as an example: `*.example.com`.